kinestetika/MetaErg/README.md

 The script performs the following:
 * CRISPR regions using Minced.
 * tRNAs using Aragorn.
-* RNA genes and other non-coding features using Infernal and RFAM.
+* RNA genes and other non-coding features using Infernal (cmscan) and RFAM.
 * retrotransposons with LTRHarvest.
 * tandem repeats with trf (tandem repeat finder).
 * repeat regions with Repeatscout and Repeatmasker.